jsgoller1/algorithms/README.md

   - Finally, if all else fails, look at the solution and mark the problem below for reattempting later.

 ## 2018 Goal
-I am attempting to solve a total of 150 LeetCode problems in 2018, a minimum of 20 being DP problems; a friend once advised `don't assume dynamic programming is "too hard" for you until you've solved 20 problems using it`.
+I am attempting to solve a total of 150 LeetCode problems in 2018 (50 easy, 70 medium, 30 hard), a minimum of 20 being DP problems; a friend once advised `don't assume dynamic programming is "too hard" for you until you've solved 20 problems using it`.

 ## Current progress: 53/150
 #### Problems to reattempt